TechHog8984/DrawingApi2/README.md

 > ### Added Parent property to all objects.
 > ### Is used in addition to Descendants.
 When you set an Object's Parent, it will add said Object to its now Parent's Descendants table.
 This will make sure that whenever you :Remove the Parent, Object will be removed as well.

+## V1.6
+> ### Bug fixes and minor overall code improvements.
+> ### Added "Changed" event.
+> ### Enforced MouseButton1Click on ALL Objects.
+This was to evade an issue, but there will be support for clicking on all objects in the future as there isn't already :(.

 # Extra info